supplychain-info/jcon-workshop/workshop/Step1.md

     1. Click the **Try it out** button.
     2. Type `Which are the most used Large Language Models?`, or any question, in the question field.
     3. Click the **Execute** button.
-  - Alternatively, open a new Terminal Tab in Cloud Shell and run the following `curl` command from a command-line session:
+  - Alternatively, open a new Terminal and run the following `curl` command from a command-line session:
     - ```
       curl -s 'http://localhost:9080/api/model/chat?userMessage=Which%20are%20the%20most%20used%20Large%20Language%20models%3F' | jq
       ```